Outbuddies developer Julian Laufer speaks with GamingBolt about the upcoming metroidvania title.

 Something I else I wanted to talk about is- Metroidvania titles often adopt a more passing form of storytelling, told through item descriptions or vague dialogue or the environment itself- is that something Outbuddies is doing as well, or are you taking a more direct approach?

 I’m the dialogue-skipper kind of player, so the game reflects that with a strong focus on environmental storytelling, using as little dialogue as possible to craft an intriguing world and memorable characters.
 You play as Nicolay Bernstein, a marine archaeologist and adventurer obsessed by the idea of an unknown alien civilization that suddenly vanished before the rise of ancient human high cultures.
-Outbuddies’ backstory involves the fate of the Wozan, an enslaved folk of mining people, as well as your obscure role in a conspiracy among some of the Old Gods, that were left behind to guard what remains of the sunken civilization.
+Outbuddies’ backstory involves the fate of the Wozan, an enslaved folk of mining people, as well as your obscure role in a conspiracy, that were left behind to guard what remains of the sunken civilization.
 There’s some dialogue in the game, especially in the village sections and before major boss encounters, but a lot of things will be left for the player’s imagination.

 About how long is an average playthrough of Outbuddies?